🚧Work in Progress🚧

 There are a couple of things to watch out for when editing the meta-rig, which if neglected will result in mistakes in the control-rig.

-1. The roll value should not be changed and should stay as close to the values of the default rigify meta-rig.
+1. The roll value shouldn’t be changed and should stay as close to the values of the default rigify meta-rig.
 When placing bones, the roll will however change.
 The legs and all center bones for example need a roll of 0, so make sure to set their roll value to that.

 2. All the heads and tails of all leg bones have to line up in a straight line on the X axis.